RRL-dev/uncertainty-in-models/uim/models/gaussian/README.md

-# Uncertainty in Models: Gaussian Distribution and Conditional Distribution Visualization
+<h1 align="center">Uncertainty in Models: Gaussian Distribution and Conditional Distribution Visualization</h1>

-This repository focuses on visualizing uncertainty in models through multivariate Gaussian distributions, conditional distributions, and their sampled points.
-These visualizations help in understanding how uncertainties propagate and are conditioned within Gaussian processes.
+<p align="center">This repository focuses on visualizing uncertainty in models through multivariate Gaussian distributions, conditional distributions, and their sampled points.
+These visualizations help in understanding how uncertainties propagate and are conditioned within Gaussian processes.</p>

-## Overview
+<p align="center">The repository includes:</p>

 The repository includes: